Review: Neil Young Harvest Time

 Click here to find a local theater with a showing while you still can.

 Carl Craft is studying here on earth for a short time with varying amounts of success.
-He's heard every morning on The Morning Rat Race.
+He was the first on air personality to be heard on air at 95.9 The Rat.
 Sometimes he goes, "sock / shoe, sock / shoe" which we think is a sign of some kind of psychosis...